jsolano/react-sudoku-solver/README.md

 37. Quad Forcing Chains
 38. Bowman's Bingo

+Last strategy: Backtracking Search **SUPPORTED**

-Feel free to folk this project and open a PR with any improve or new strategy implementation.
+Feel free to fork this project and open a PR with any improve or new strategy implementation.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).